 PoE Error 3: Some PDs Are Powering on While Others on the Same PSE Are Not

 If there are certain numbers of PDs available to get powered while others are still powered off, you should check as the following tips suggest:

 Step 1: Check if PDs Are Available on Other Ports

 Check whether it’s the fault of certain ports on the PSE.
 Disconnect the PoE cable between the Ethernet switch port and the PDs which are unavailable to get powered.
 If the PDs can receive power when connected to other PoE ports, it proves the fault on certain ports.
 Use the configuration command to verify if the port is shut down or error-disabled.
 If so, run the command to enable PoE functions.

-If the PDs are newly added on PSE ports and the PoE switch power budget is depleted, they will not power on.
-Make sure the remaining PoE power of PSE is not smaller than the maximum output of the port to which PDs are connected.
-Limit the per-port current at safe levels and use the extra PSE devices if needed.
+If the PDs are newly added to PSE ports and the PoE switch power budget is depleted, the PDs will not power on.
+Ensure that the remaining PoE power of the PSE is equal to or greater than the maximum output required by the connected PDs.
+Additionally, restrict the per-port current to safe levels and utilize additional PSE devices if necessary.

 If your camera cannot be powered on while using a PoE Switch or PoE injector, you may follow the tips below to solve your problems.